 We weren't represented in the smartphone flagship segment for the past two years - and not really before that either.
 But the Pixel 6 Pro, which will be expensive, was designed specifically for users who want the latest technology.
 This is an important new approach for us and we believe it will help us be attractive in new market segments.
 But the Pixel 6 also belongs in the upper segment and can keep up with competing products.
 I would call it a "mainstream premium product".

-Thus, given that the Galaxy S21 Ultra starts from $1199, while the iPhone 13 Pro Max would command at least $1099 without a periscope zoom camera, we can reasonably expect that the Google Pixel 6 Pro will cost north of a grand, too.
+None of that happened, and the Google Pixel 6 Pro price is just $899.
+Thus, given that the Galaxy S21 Ultra starts from $1199, while the iPhone 13 Pro Max commands $1099 without a periscope zoom camera, and for the 128GB version while Google gives you 512GB for that price, we can reasonably expect that the Pixel 6 Pro one-ups them both in the value-for-money ratio in the eyes of the average user.

 Google Pixel 6 Pro or Galaxy S21 Ultra, which one to buy?